Byzantine mosaics: The early period

-Constantine's conversion to Christianity lead to extensive building of Christian basilicas in the late 4th century, in which floor, wall, and ceiling mosaics were adopted for Christian uses.
+Constantine's conversion to Christianity led to extensive building of Christian basilicas in the late 4th century, in which floor, wall, and ceiling mosaics were adopted for Christian uses.
 The earliest examples of Christian basilicas have not survived, but the mosaics of Santa Constanza and Santa Pudenziana, both from the 4th century, still exist.
 In another great Constantinian basilica, the Church of the Nativity in Bethlehem, the original mosaic floor with typical Roman geometric motifs is partially preserved.

 The reign of Justinian I in the 6th century coincided with the first golden age of the Byzantine Empire.
 In 537, he completed the construction of a new patriarchal cathedral in the capital city of Constantinople that would be the global center of the Orthodox Church: the Hagia Sophia.
 At the time, it was the world's largest building and considered the epitome of Byzantine architecture.
 The cathedral was decorated throughout with what were undoubtedly some of the most incredible figurative mosaics of this time period, but unfortunately these were all destroyed during the Iconoclasms that followed.
 The oldest mosaics that exist today in Hagia Sophia date from the 10th through the 12th centuries, not this earlier period.

 After Rome was sacked, Ravenna became the capital of the Western Roman Empire from 402 until 476, when the empire collapsed after being conquered by Theodoric the Great and the Ostrogoths.
 While Ravenna was under Gothic control, Arian patrons had embarked upon a notable building program of chapels and baptisteries in Ravenna.
 In 535, the city was conquered by Justinian I, who created the Exarchate of Ravenna, effectively making Ravenna the seat of Byzantine power on the Italian Peninsula.
 Orthodox bishops under Justinian continued and expanded the construction of basilicas to the adjacent port city of Classe, commissioning some of the finest mosaics anywhere in the world.
 Surviving monuments, some of which predate Exarchate, include the Basilica of San Vitale, the Archiepiscopal Chapel, the Arian Baptistry, the Neonian Baptistry, the Mausoleum of Galla Placidia, the Basilica Sant’Apollinare Nuovo, the Mausoleum of Theodoric and the Basilica of Sant'Apollinare in Classe.
 All eight of these monuments have been inscribed on the UNESCO World Heritage list as superb examples of early Christian mosaic art.